-- · Added a forced labour or child labour sign-off to our Code of Conduct which will be rolled out to all employees in 2024; - all suppliers on-boarded prior to 2023 have been polled through our KYV forms to obtain attestation of no known forced labour or child labour practices in their business; - conducted forced labour or child labour training relating to the Act internally with employees with close involvement with procurement.
-We will continue to roll out relevant training to all employees in 2024; - in 2024, we are setting up a regular review of our policies and procedures related to forced labour or child labour practices; - in 2024, we will change our purchase order terms and references to include a statement regarding the Act and our ClearView confidential reporting platform; and - in 2024, we will monitor the country of origin on the broker's paperwork to identify and country of origins that have a higher risk of modern slavery practices.
+- Added a forced labour or child labour sign-off to our Code of Conduct which was rolled out to all employees in 2024 and remains in force; - conducted forced labour or child labour training relating to the Act internally with employees with close involvement with procurement.
+We will continue to roll out relevant training to all employees in 2025; - continue regular review of our policies and procedures related to forced labour or child labour practices; - our purchase order terms and conditions references a statement regarding the Act and our ClearView confidential reporting platform; and in 2025, we will continue to monitor the country of origin on the broker's paperwork to identify and country of origins that have a higher risk of modern slavery practices. - continue to discuss Bill S-211 with our suppliers to seek, share and adopt best practices.